JSheare/TGF_and_glow_search_program/README.md

 <br/>
 #### **'combo' Mode:**
 This mode instructs the program to combine data from all available scintillators when looking for TGFs.
-To use the program in this mode, enter a command the same way as above but add the word 'combo' to the end:
+To use the program in this mode, enter a command the same way as above but add the flag '--combo' to the end:

-    tgf-search-cl yymmdd yymmdd detector combo
+    tgf-search-cl yymmdd yymmdd detector --combo

 #### **'allscints' Mode:**
 This mode tells the program to run the short event search algorithm on all the scintillators (by default the program only searches the large plastic scintillator).
-To run the program in this mode, run the program the same as above but add the word 'plastics' to the end:
+To run the program in this mode, run the program the same as above but add the flag '--plastics' to the end:

-    tgf-search-cl yymmdd yymmdd detector allscints
+    tgf-search-cl yymmdd yymmdd detector --allscints

 #### **'template' Mode:**
 In order to accurately calibrate the large plastic scintillator, the program needs a template.
 New templates must be made for each new detector location, and this mode allows you to make the template.
 <br/>
-To run the program in this mode, run the program the same as above but add the word 'template' to the end:
+To run the program in this mode, run the program the same as above but add the flag '--template' to the end:

-    tgf-search-cl yymmdd yymmdd detector template
+    tgf-search-cl yymmdd yymmdd detector --template

 To make templates, follow the instructions given by the program to adjust the vertical lines to match the locations of the compton shoulders.
 A picture of what the template should look like is located in the program's GitHub repository: